Many are not aware that the employment relationship between an employer and employee is a type of contract.

 In an effort to limit paying more termination pay, employment contracts often include a termination provision, which will limit the amount of termination or severance pay that the employee is able to receive.
 If done properly, the termination provision can displace the presumption of common law reasonable notice that an employee would otherwise receive.
 However, a termination provision must be unequivocal, explicit and found to be a valid term of the employment agreement for this to occur.
 Technical violations of employment standards legislation like the Employment Standards Act can render harsh termination provisions void.
 The result of this can be very dramatic.
 Contracts which purport to limit statutory severance to a few weeks can be declared illegal, with common law reasonable notice of several months being substituted by the court.

 Recent cases in this regard include decisions such as: Miller v A.B.M.
 Canada Inc. 2014 ONSC 4062; Wright v.
 Young & Rubicam Group of Companies, 2011 ONSC 4720 and Stevens v Sifton Properties Ltd., 2012 ONSC 5508.
 In order to be valid, termination provisions must acknowledge the minimum notice periods that are set out in the Employment Standards Act, among other requirements.
 General contract law principles such as unconscionability, undue influence and duress also apply to employment contracts and termination provisions.
 Please note that the above information does not constitute legal advice.
 It is general information about the law.
-If you require legal advice and assistance in an employment matter, please contact the experts at Ball Professional Corporation.
+If you require legal advice and assistance in an employment matter, please contact the experts at Stacey Ball – Employment Lawyer in Toronto.

 Canadian Employment Law